Lionel Messi signs 2-year contract with Paris Saint-Germain | DW | 10.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The Argentinian has the option of adding a third year, after ending his two-decade association with FC Barcelona.
-He said PSG "matches my football ambitions."
+After ending his two-decade association with FC Barcelona, the Argentinian said PSG "matches my football ambitions."
+He has the option of adding a third year to the deal.

-Argentinian football star Lionel Messi has signed a two-year contract with Paris Saint-Germain (PSG), with the option of an additional year, the French club announced on Tuesday.
+Argentinian football star Lionel Messi has signed a two-year contract with Paris Saint-Germain (PSG), with the option of an additional year, the French club said on Tuesday.

 The forward announced last week he would be leaving Barcelona after a career spanning more than two decades at the La Liga club.